rafaelmartins/blohg/docs/write.rst

 .. code-block:: rest

-    This is the attachment link :attachment:`mercurial.png`
+    This is the attachment link: :attachment:`mercurial.png`

 Additional reStructuredText directives